hikeventures/hikeventures.github.io/_posts/reviews/2015-05-23-Thule-Atmos-X3.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/17989536255"><img src="https://c1.staticflickr.com/9/8781/17989536255_c599a5ebb1_o.jpg" width="100%" alt="Thule Atmos X3"></a>

-My decision in favor of upgrading to iPhone 6 came when I got hold of Thule Atmos X3 iPhone 6 case (the curtesy of Thule), which resolved most of the issues that I had with the new design.
+My decision in favour of upgrading to iPhone 6 came when I got hold of Thule Atmos X3 iPhone 6 case (the curtesy of Thule), which resolved most of the issues that I had with the new design.
 To begin with, this snap-on case, while still being very thin (only 1 cm), offers that extra bulk that I missed so much.
 It does come at a cost of extra 30 gram (the weight of the case), which, in my opinion, is a very small price to be paid for the solid feel it gives.
 In addition, when you hold the phone, Atmos X3 fits very nicely on the palm of my hand (I have big hands though) and it feels that I have a good grip.
 And it is not my feeling alone.
 Just a few days ago I was talking about my phone to a friend of mine.
 When I took it out of the case to show it better, she was surprised how flimsy it felt in her hand in comparison to when it was in Atmos X3.

 <a href="https://www.flickr.com/photos/90204224@N07/17803302479"><img src="https://c4.staticflickr.com/8/7707/17803302479_3d84454f46_o.jpg" width="100%" alt="Thule Atmos X3"></a>